mathieulh/JIG-OS2-Tool/README.md

 # JIG-OS2-Tool
-This is used to decrypt the JIG OS 2 files on PSP or PC, the PSP version requires the jigkick_bridge module from a JIG memory stick.
+This is used to decrypt or encrypt the JIG OS 2 files on PSP or PC, the PSP version requires the jigkick_bridge module from a JIG memory stick.

 The PC Version supports encryption, the PSP Version only supports decryption.